Supporting Your Child With Low Mood and Depression

 Where can I find professional help?

 Speaking to your GP is usually the first step to accessing mental health services.
-Together you can discuss whether referral to CAMHS, an assessment by a mental health specialist or referral for another kind of support is needed.
-You can speak to your GP with or without your child.
+Your GP can provide information and advice, and discuss the options around treatment and support with you.
+Depending on how your child is feeling, they may refer them for an assessment by a mental health specialist or to Child and Adolescent Mental Health Services (CAMHS).
+You can speak to your GP to ask for advice with or without your child.

 Counselling and therapy

 Counsellors and therapists can help your child to make sense of how they’re feeling and work with them to find ways of coping.
 Therapists working with younger children will usually do this through play and arts activities such as painting, drawing and making things.

 You can access counselling or therapy for your child through:

 - Your GP, who can refer them to services provided by the NHS and/or other local organisations.